Business License & Tax - Community Development

 Contractors not based in Burbank but working on a contruction project in Burbank pay Business Tax per job with issuance of the Building Permit.
 Download this application and return to the Building Permit counter via email to email@example.com or mail: P.O.
 Box 6459, Burbank, CA 91510-6459

 The Community Services Building is currently open by appointment only.
 Social distancing and safety protocols apply.
 An appointment may be made to file a new application Monday through Friday 8:00 a.m to 11:30 a.m.
-Payments may be dropped off between 8:00 a.m. - 11:45 a.m without an appointment.
-To make an appointment, please email email@example.com or contact the office at (818) 238-5280.
+Payments may be dropped off between 8:00 a.m. - 11:45 a.m and from 1:00 - 3:00 pm without an appointment.
+To make an appointment, please email firstname.lastname@example.org or contact the office at (818) 238-5280.

 Senate Bill No. 205 (PDF) (Hertzberg) passed October 2, 2019, requires businesses in certain industries to enroll with the National Pollutant Discharge Elimination System (NPDES) permit program by providing specified information, under penalty of perjury, to the City.
 The bill requires the City to obtain this information prior to approving a new Business Tax or Business License application or renewing an existing Business Tax account or Business License.
 Upon request, the City transmits this information to the State Water Resources Control Board.